You never know when the self-doubt will strike: are you really doing what you love at your job?

 There are many different nonprofits out there, with many different career opportunities contained within them, and you may find that one of them is perfect for you.

-If there’s any calling that will always be in high demand and will always be full of purpose, it’s nursing.
+If there’s any call that will always be in high demand and will always be full of purpose, it’s nursing.
 Nursing is certainly not a calling for the faint of heart, but there are many different ways to participate within the field.
 This can include anything from working within the emergency room, to working with small-town clinics, working with children in schools or pediatric offices, or to traveling the world and working abroad.

 Additionally, difficult health decisions are often sensitive and trying times for families or individuals, which gives you the opportunity to show compassion, empathize, and make a genuine impact on people that are struggling to stay hopeful.